Periodontal Disease Treatment – Marysville, WA

-While more frequent teeth cleanings may be enough to combat gingivitis, patients who have progressed to the more advanced form will require more focused treatment.
-Scaling and root planing, also known as deep cleaning, are a common solution, which consists of our team using special instruments to remove plaque and bacteria from beneath the gum line (scaling).
+While more frequent teeth cleanings may be enough to combat gingivitis, patients who have progressed to the more advanced form of gum disease will require more focused treatment.
+Scaling and root planing, also known as a deep cleaning, is a common solution, which consists of our team using special instruments to remove plaque and bacteria from beneath the gum line (scaling).

 Benefits of Periodontal Therapy

-If you are in need of periodontal therapy but are unsure of the benefits it provides, let us reassure you that your gum and overall oral health will be in better shape using this method of treatment.
+If you need periodontal therapy but are unsure of the benefits it provides, let us reassure you that your gum and overall oral health will be in better shape using this method of treatment.
 Some of the benefits you can expect include:

 - Improved smile – While your teeth are an important part of your smile’s aesthetic, so are your gums.
 When your gums are just as healthy as your teeth, you can feel confident about your smile.

-- Plaque and tartar removal – Although traditional six-month appointments are designed to remove plaque and tartar buildup, if you require periodontal therapy, you will be required to visit us more frequently to have these removed from your oral cavity.
-This means less time goes by with harmful bacteria building around your gums.
+- Plaque and tartar removal – Although traditional six-month appointments are designed to remove plaque and tartar buildup, if you need periodontal therapy, you will be required to visit us more frequently to have these substances removed from your oral cavity.
+This means less time goes by with harmful bacteria building up around your gums.

-- No more bad breath – Halitosis, also known as bad breath, is a key symptom of gum disease.
-Removing bad bacteria, plaque, and tartar each time you visit, this will eliminate your bad breath and instead, give you a fully refreshed feeling.
+- No more bad breath – Halitosis, also known as chronic bad breath, is a key symptom of gum disease.
+Removing bad bacteria, plaque, and tartar each time you visit will eliminate your bad breath and instead, give you a fully refreshed smile.

-If you are unsure whether you have periodontal disease or not, it is always best to seek the expertise of your dentist.
+If you are unsure whether you have periodontal disease, it is always best to seek the expertise of your dentist.
 Our team can easily identify problem areas and determine if you are a qualified candidate for periodontal therapy.